-Director Martin Wåhlberg is behind Orkester Nord’s many innovative programmes and fresh approaches.
-His combination of historical imagination and musical curiosity has led to a series of pioneering undertakings.
+Martin Wåhlberg is founder and music director of the Norwegian orchestra Orkester Nord and its associated vocal ensemble, Vox Nidrosiensis, based in Trondheim, Norway.
+His projects often propose innovative programming and inspiring approaches.
+The combination of historical imagination and exploration of orchestral sound has led to a series of pioneering undertakings.

 By creating Orkester Nord in Trondheim, in the North of Norway in 2018, at the outpost of Europe, he gathers a new generation of musicians to explore and interrogate the repertoire of classical music across musical and historical boundaries.
 Works from different ages are scrutinized with the same intensity and attention, with the same scrupulousness and thoroughness.
 In a short time, and despite the recent pandemic appearing shortly after the launch of the orchestra, Orkester Nord has rapidly gained significant acclaim.